NitorCreations/ndt-project-template/README.md

-# Nitor Deploy tools - AWS Project template
+# Nameless Deploy tools - AWS Project template

-Template project for projects that use Amazon Web Service (AWS) as an environment and Nitor Deploy Tools (NDT) for tooling.
+Template project for projects that use Amazon Web Service (AWS) as an environment and Nameless Deploy Tools (NDT) for tooling.
 This repository is a template that can be used to start new AWS infra project into own account.